paulschellin/Waveform/README.md

 The Doxygen website created leaves something to be desired, but other fixes are higher priority.

-The test_Waveform.cpp file contains the beginnings of a testing suite for Waveform (using the Google Test framework).
+The Waveform_test.cpp file contains the beginnings of a testing suite for Waveform (using the Google Test framework).

-The actual FFTW wrapper can be found in FftwTransform.hpp, which can be tested using the source file test_FftwTransform.cpp and the makefile Makefile.FftwTransform.
+The actual FFTW wrapper can be found in FftwTransform.hpp, which can be tested using the source file FftwTransform_test.cpp.

 The tests can be run (assuming you have the Google Test framework installed) by typing:
-	make -f Makefile.Waveform clean test
+	make clean Waveform
-	make -f Makefile.FftwTransform clean test
+	make clean FftwTransform
+	./test_bin/Waveform_test
+	./test_bin/FftwTransform_test

+The features of this library are still in flux due to the decision to generalize the transforms with which Waveform is compatible.
+Many of the operators currently defined, especially the compound assignment operators were written with the assumption that the transform would be linear, but that cannot be guaranteed.
+It is likely that the compound assignment operators and other arithmetic operators will be deprecated because they no longer have obvious meaning when dealing with generalized transforms.
+The functionality can probably be better provided by explicit friend functions which accept one Waveform and one other container as arguments.
+The details of these friend functions are not trivial and will take time to complete.